HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/harbor_container_registry.md

 Harbor is an open-source Container Image and Helm Chart registry.
 It can be accessed through the  CLI tools, such as Docker and HELM, using a CLI Secret.
 For more information about Harbor capabilities, refer to the Harbor documentation at [https://goharbor.io](https://goharbor.io){:target="_blank"}.

-Follow the procedures below to access and deploy the components of HCL DX 9.5 Container Update CF205 or later releases from the HCL Harbor repository.
+Refer to the following procedures to access and deploy the components of HCL DX 9.5 Container Update CF205 or later releases from the HCL Harbor repository.

 !!! note